-Once promoted to Full Professor, or if hired at the Full Professor rank, after the first reappointment, the AGF member will continue to be reappointed for three-year terms consistent with Section II-E Renewal and Non-Renewal Following Promotion Review.
+Once promoted to Full Professor, or if hired at the Full Professor rank, after the first reappointment, the AGF member will be reappointed for five-year terms consistent with Renewal and Non-Renewal Following Promotion Review.
 (PROV-004, Employment of Academic General Faculty Members).

 An AGF member whose promotion review is unsuccessful may request reappointment with the same rank.
-Reappointment following an unsuccessful promotion review will be for three-year terms consistent with Section II-E (PROV-004, Employment of Academic General Faculty Members).
+Reappointment following an unsuccessful promotion review will be for three-year terms consistent with PROV-004, Employment of Academic General Faculty Members.